mribica/mribica.github.com/_posts/2012-11-24-blogging-with-jekyll-and-github.markdown

 ## Create github page

-Create github repository with name in this format **username.github.com**.
+Create github repository with name like **username.github.com**.
 In few minutes you will get mail that your github page is up and available at username.github.com.

 ## Install and configure Jekyll